openupm/openupm-cli/README.md

 If you don't provide a username, email, or password, it will prompt you to input the value.
 If your npm server doesn't require an email field, you can provide a dummy one like `yourname@example.com`.
 Notice that requesting a new token is not meant to invalidate old ones for most NPM servers.

+For the npm server allows user creation via CLI, providing a new username will create a new user with the information you just provided.

 The token is also stored to the `.npmrc` file for convenience.

 #### Using basic authentication